jgrimes86/oo-python-recipe-project/README.md

 ### `RecipeCard`
 A RecipeCard is the join between a user instance and a recipe instance.
 This is a has-many-through relationship.
-Build the following methods on the RecipeCard class:
+Build the following functionality on the RecipeCard class:

 - `RecipeCard.all`
 should return all of the RecipeCard instances